Dakhzx/minimal-starter-dots/README.md

 5. Matugen for material color pallets
 6. Quickshell(optional) for a simple activate linux widget
 7. Dunst for notification
+8. power-profiles-daemon for waybar power profile toggle(only in dark-minimal.jsonc and .css)
+9. network-manager-applet

 ## Creator and credits
 Creator- tester-dakhs(me)